GPT, But Backwards: Exactly Inverting Language Model Outputs: Conclusions

 \section{Conclusions}

 Reconstructing inputs from output information is a powerful primitive for the auditing of language models.
 In this work, we formalised this primitive as a discrete optimisation problem and proposed SODA, a new algorithm that significantly outperforms the state-of-the-art.
 SODA is able to reconstruct $79.5\%$ of arbitrary input sequences and $98.1\%$ of in-distribution ones, all whilst maintaining a $0\%$ false positive rate.
-Future work includes improving the performance of SODA on longer inputs and exploring its practical applications.
+We show that search-based methods like SODA are able to overcome the practical limitations of learned model approaches, namely their inability to recover unnatural inputs such as LLM backdoors and private user details.
+Future work includes improving the performance of SODA on longer inputs and exploring more of its applications.